tcunningham203/tim-code-quiz/README.md

 ## Screenshot

-This is what the website looks like when you open it.
+This is what the application looks like when you open it.

 ![AppScreenshot1](/assets/screenshots/website-screenshot.png?raw=true "Screenshot of Deployed Application- Instruction Screen")